-Over a 7 month period we developed a thesis about what the conclusions should be and what the next investment should be.
+Over a seven-month period we developed a thesis about what the conclusions should be and what the next investment should be.
 I was an investor in Actifio and by the time we walked in we had 46 people who had told us that this was what they wanted.
 Ultimately the question is “what do you want to build?” and “what is someone willing to pay?”

 This has been the best executing company that I have ever been a part of.
 Several people at this company who have been very successful before also feel the same way.
 We kept it very clear.
-In the first 9 months, when we incubated, that we needed to get the product out and focus on selling within 50 miles of Boston.
+In the first 9 months, when we incubated that, we needed to get the product out and focus on selling within 50 miles of Boston.
 If we could not sell to 20 customers within 50 miles of our office then we were probably doing something wrong.

 Sramana: You spent 9 months incubating Actifio, when was that?

 Ash Ashutosh: Late 2008 through early 2009.